Rahuls-Coding/sendTX/README.md

 ## About this Repo

-This frontend of this project is nearly complete.
+The frontend of this project is nearly complete.
 The backend is still in development and will be updated soon.